 Good hygiene, especially regular and thorough hand washing, is one of the best ways to protect yourself from coronavirus, colds and flus.
-According the CDC soap and water and most household cleansers such as bleach wipes and alcohol will kill coronaviruses.
+Soap and water and most household cleansers such as bleach wipes and alcohol will kill viruses.
 If someone is sick at home, wipe kitchen counters, bathroom faucets and other surfaces several times a day.

 - Antibacterial Soap

 - Disinfecting Wipes

 - Dish Soap/Detergent

 It’s important to have an adequate supply of any daily or prescription medications you take, according to Ready.gov.
 It’s also a good idea to have:

 - Over-the-counter medicines (pain relievers, fever reducers, cough suppressants, antihistamines, and other medicines in case of vomiting and diarrhea)